peeter-piegaze-sonarsource/name-suggestion-index/README.md

 ## name-suggestion-index

-Canonical common brand names for OpenStreetMap
+Canonical common brand names for OpenStreetMap.

 ### What is it?